Without some of us even noticing, LinkedIn developed into a helpful publishing platform and lead-generation tool for marketers and salespeople.

 Help first.
 Start connecting with your current and past contacts, focusing on relationships where trust already exists.
 It’s easy to search LinkedIn to find individuals you’ve lost touch with.
 Then reach out to them and offer help in some way.

 When you get a new business card from someone you meet, look them up via LinkedIn and invite them to connect with you.
-If you’re just starting as a LinkedIn user, you can import your contacts from Outlook, Hotmail, Gmail, Yahoo!, or AOL.
-Be sure to include your distinct URL in your email signature, on your traditional resume, on your blog, on your website, and your business card so that others can connect with you quickly.
+If you’re starting as a LinkedIn user, you can import your contacts from Outlook, Hotmail, Gmail, Yahoo!, or AOL.
+Be sure to include your distinct URL in your email signature, your traditional resume, your blog, your website, and your business card so that others can connect with you quickly.

 3. Reach out to former clients.